‘Dragon Ball Super’ Teases The Defeat Of Kale And Caulifla

 Dragon Ball Super fandom is still split about the powerful fusion of Kale and Caulifla in the Tournament of Power.
 The latest episode has showcased the battle of the Saiyans, where the two female warriors fused using the Potara earrings, becoming the powerful Kafla.
 Everyone was stunned by the girl’s strength, but some fans were not thrilled about it.

 Goku was kicked out of his Super Saiyan Blue form when the girl suddenly transported behind him and gave him a surprise kick.
 SSB was beaten, but that doesn’t mean the Ultra Instinct is closer to it as it looks like the hero is going to knock Kafla down.
-On Twitter, Ken Xyro shared his English translation of the titles and synopsis of Dragon Ball Super episodes 115 to 118.
+On Twitter, Ken Xyro shared his English translation of the titles and synopsis of Dragon Ball Super Episodes 115 to 118.

 What hypes a lot of fans is that the upcoming episode of Dragon Ball Super might have Kafla eliminated during her battle against Goku.
-The synopsis of episode 117 somehow suggests that the girl might be taken down by the hero, who already transformed into Ultra Instinct.
+The synopsis of Episode 117 somehow suggests that the girl might be taken down by the hero, who already transformed into Ultra Instinct.
 As a result, the hero’s stamina gets weakened.

 “Ribrianne and others of Universe 2 rushes in to attack Goku, who activated UI, and ran out of energy as a result.”